Broadly speaking, a guardian is a person who has legal responsibility for another person, and is put in charge of his or her well-being.

 Whether contested or uncontested, guardianship matters are highly emotional, and the rules surrounding guardianship proceedings can be confusing.
 For these reasons, it is important to have a skilled guardianship lawyer who can guide you through this process with integrity and purpose.

 Our probate and guardianship attorney Dean Patrick can help you navigate through all the legalities, so that you can rest assured that you and your loved ones will be taken care of, whatever life brings.

-At the Law Office of Dean E. Patrick, PLLC, we put our legal experience and skills together with our commitment to excellence in representing your rights.
+At the Patrick & Associates, PLLC., we put our legal experience and skills together with our commitment to excellence in representing your rights.
 You can depend on our firm’s ability to listen to you and our talent for creative strategies to help you get results.
 You and your family can rest assured knowing that our office is handling your matter with professionalism and expertise.